-South Carolina’s Child Car Seat and Seatbelt Laws
+South Carolina’s Child Car Seat and Seat Belt Laws

 South Carolina’s child safety seat laws and the penalties of a violation.

 South Carolina requires all motor vehicle occupants to be properly secured.
-A seatbelt is sufficient for most passengers, but children are subject to special requirements.
+A seat belt is sufficient for most passengers, but children are subject to special requirements.
 The requirements for child safety seats vary depending on the child's age, weight, and height.
-Below you'll find more details on these requirements, as well as the penalties for a child seat or seatbelt violation.
+Below you'll find more details on these requirements, as well as the penalties for a child seat or seat belt violation.

 All children under eight years old must be properly secured as follows.
+(S.C.
+Code Ann. § 56-5-6410 (2024).)

-Rear-Facing and Forward-Facing Car Seats
+South Carolina's Rear-Facing and Forward-Facing Car Seat Rules

 Children under two years old.
 Generally, children must be rear-facing in an infant seat or rear-facing harness until reaching at least two years old.
 However, a child who exceeds the height and weight limits of these types of seats can advance to a forward-facing harness.